dalab/end2end_neural_el/readme.md

 pip install -r requirements.txt
 ```

+Download the 'data' folder from this link (TODO), unzip it and place it under end2end_neural_el/
-TODO upload the data folders, the pretrained model, and the entity vectors and provide instructions
+These data are enough for running the pretrained models and reproducing the results.

-on where they should be placed.
+If you want to create new models with different preprocessing
+(or run the preprocessing steps described below)
+you should also download the pre-trained Word2Vec vectors
+GoogleNews-vectors-negative300.bin.gz from https://code.google.com/archive/p/word2vec/.
+Unzip it and place the bin file in the folder end2end_neural_el/data/basic_data/wordEmbeddings/Word2Vec.

+If you also want to train your own entity vectors then follow the instructions from [here](https://github.com/dalab/deep-ed).
+The 'basic_data' folder this time will be placed under end2end_neural_el/deep-ed/data/

 2: Preprocessing stage 1:
 Transform the AIDA, ACE2004, AQUAINT, MSNBC, CLUEWEB datasets to a common easy to use format.